Reducing the impact of debris balls

 We're committed to solutions

-We're taking critical action to reduce the likelihood of debris balls washing up on Sydney's beaches in the future.
+We're taking critical action to reduce the likelihood of debris balls washing up on NSW coastal beaches and Botany Bay beaches.

-They're made up of soap scum, cosmetics, traces of bacteria commonly associated with wastewater, petroleum hydrocarbons, human hair and fatty acids.
+Debris balls are made up of soap scum, cosmetics, traces of bacteria commonly associated with wastewater, petroleum hydrocarbons, human hair and fatty acids.
 They probably formed due to an increased load of fats, oils and greases accumulating in the wastewater system over time.
-Oceanographic factors and weather conditions played a role in why they appeared.
+Oceanographic factors and weather conditions played a role in why they appeared on our beaches.

 What to do if you spot debris balls